oferei/json-gate/README.md

 Applies only to instances of type `'string'`.

 A regular expression string.
-The instance must match it in order to be valid.
+The instance string must match it.

 ### minimum